-- Look for potential buyers at major trade fairs such as SIAL, Anuga and Biofach.
+- Look for potential buyers at major trade events, such as SIAL, Anuga and Biofach.
 This is also a good way of checking out the European competition.

-- Read about the trade channels and market segments for grains and pulses on the European market on the CBI Market Intelligence Platform.
+- Read about the trade channels and market segments for grains and pulses in the European market on the CBI Market Intelligence Platform.
 Much of this information also applies to teff.

 Figure 5: Breakdown of the consumer price for teff (indicative)

 Consumer prices for teff grains and flour range from 8 to 18 euros per kg, depending on the country, brand and package size.
 The fact that this is still a new niche product keeps retail prices relatively high.